-- 4.2.1 The Provider must perform an eligibility screening and assessment prior to accepting each booking request that it receives, using the standardised eligibility assessment criteria set out in Schedule 2A:
+- 4.2.1 The Provider must perform an eligibility screening and assessment prior to accepting each booking request that it receives, using the standardised eligibility assessment criteria set out in Schedule 2A: Annex C. - 4.2.2 The criteria may be administered using online or telephony-based tools. - 4.2.3 An eligibility assessment and screening must be applied to all patients subject to the exceptions set out in clause 4.2.9. - 4.2.4 The eligibility screening and assessment will result in each eligible patient journey being classified according to journey & mobility categories described in Schedule 2A: Annex D, which sets out Journey Classification, Journey Type, Specific Mobility Requirements and Mobility Categories to appropriately reflect patient needs.
+This classification must be recorded in the booking system.

-Annex C. - 4.2.2 The criteria may be administered using online or telephony-based tools. - 4.2.3 An eligibility assessment and screening must be applied to all patients subject to the exceptions set out in clause 4.2.9. - 4.2.4 The eligibility screening and assessment will result in each eligible patient journey being classified according to journey & mobility categories described in Schedule 2A: Annex D, which sets out Journey Classification, Journey Type, Specific Mobility Requirements and Mobility Categories to appropriately reflect patient needs.
-This classification must be recorded in the booking system. - 4.2.5 Where eligibility screening and assessment results in a person being deemed ineligible for NHS funded transport, the Provider must offer information on alternative forms of transport available in the area. - 4.2.6 If the individual requests further advice due to ineligibility, the provider must direct individuals to the Providers Team Supervisor or Booking Manager for further guidance. - 4.2.7 Working with the commissioner the provider must develop a Directory of Alternative Transport for ineligible patients and provide information regarding the Hospital Travel Scheme and how patients can make a claim. - 4.2.8 The eligibility criteria will be subject to a six month review of the questions asked to ensure that the process remains fit for purpose.
-The Provider will incorporate any changes arising from the review within their existing systems without charge. - 4.2.9 The following situations do not require patients to be the subject of Eligibility Screening Assessment, although the Provider must still assess the Patient's transport needs to ensure that an appropriate vehicle is made available: - Eligible patients who are being transported between NHS funded organisations for the purpose of receiving further NHS funded treatment. - Patients being transported for the purpose of receiving dialysis treatment where the dialysis unit responsible for their treatment has: - Undertaken eligibility screening and assessment of the patient's needs and deemed exemption to be appropriate. - Notified the transport Provider of the exemption and its end date, with the end date being no later than 6 months from the date of assessment, after which the patient must be reassessed. - Oncology patients, if they have been the subject of eligibility screening and assessment in the previous 3 months. - Eligible patients where a GP, or Clinician, providing NHS funded care determines that a patient is exempt for that specific booking requiring transport.
-This is subject to:

-- The GP or Clinician identifying the patient as exempt prior to each booking being made. - The GP or Clinician determining the patient's mobility classification and notifying this to the Provider at the time of the booking.
+- 4.2.5 Where eligibility screening and assessment results in a person being deemed ineligible for NHS funded transport, the Provider must offer information on alternative forms of transport available in the area. - 4.2.6 If the individual requests further advice due to ineligibility, the provider must direct individuals to the Providers Team Supervisor or Booking Manager for further guidance. - 4.2.7 Working with the commissioner the provider must develop a Directory of Alternative Transport for ineligible patients and provide information regarding the Hospital Travel Scheme and how patients can make a claim. - 4.2.8 The eligibility criteria will be subject to a six month review of the questions asked to ensure that the process remains fit for purpose.
+The Provider will incorporate any changes arising from the review within their existing systems without charge. - 4.2.9 The following situations do not require patients to be the subject of Eligibility Screening Assessment, although the Provider must still assess the Patient's transport needs to ensure that an appropriate vehicle is made available: - Eligible patients who are being transported between NHS funded organisations for the purpose of receiving further NHS funded treatment. - Eligible patients where a GP, or Clinician, providing NHS funded care determines that a patient is exempt for that specific booking requiring transport.
+This is subject to: - The GP or Clinician identifying the patient as exempt prior to each booking being made. - The GP or Clinician determining the patient's mobility classification and notifying this to the Provider at the time of the booking.
 This will be by completion of a 'Notification of Exemption & Mobility Classification' submitted to the Provider by the GP or Clinician requesting the exemption or their authorised delegate. - The Provider must record, and report all exemptions requested in this way within the data captured.
 This must include the name and site of the clinician requesting the exemption.